jspenger/paciofspython/README.md

 ## Current Status and Roadmap:
 - [x] tamper-proof: any participant can detect unauthorized changes to the file system
-- [ ] multi-user: multiple users can concurrently use the system
+- [x] multi-user: multiple users can concurrently use the system
 - [ ] multi-volume: supports multiple volumes
+- [ ] permissioned access / group membership: dynamic groups and permissions
 - [ ] complete version history: the entire file-history is accessible
 - [ ] fault-tolerant: data is protected against loss
 - [ ] distributed, scalable, low latency